RulHolos/BerryLib/README.md

 Download BerryLib [from the Releases page](https://github.com/RulHolos/BerryLib/releases), extract it in your project folder, at the root of your engine executable.

+Or,

+You can clone do `git clone --recurse-submodules https://github.com/RulHolos/BerryLib.git` in a cmd at the root of your engine executable, if you have git installed.

 And... that's it!

 ## 📂 Library Structure